rrrrrrockpang/aperitif/README.md

 * To run the backend server, make sure you have Python 3 and flask installed on your computer.
 Additionally, you need [tealang](https://tea-lang.org/) for statistical analysis and [statsmodel](https://www.statsmodels.org/) for power analysis.

-* You also need to configure your github account with your username, repo, and personal access [token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+* You also need to configure your Github account with your username, repo, and personal access [token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 * Update both MongoDB and GitHub information in `main.py`